AlexPeret/websharper-cookbook-tutorial/articles/cookbook-chapter-04.md

 It just ask for the user login and build the private or public items for the navbar, accordingly.

-For each item, we are passing a label and a callback anonymous function.
-Most of them are just changing the routing value, except for the Logout one.
+For each item, we are passing a `label` and a anonymous callback function.
+Most of them are just changing the routing value, except for the `Logout` one.
 For the latter, we must do a remote call to the Auth engine to finish the user session.
-As an alternative, we could had created a Endpoint for the logout logic, but this would require a new route.
+As an alternative, we could had created a Endpoint for the logout logic, but this would require a new route with you follow this path.

 ### Using the navigation base component<a id="sec-1-1-2"></a>

 The next step is to add the component on each page.
-Edit the Page.Login.fs and add the component to the resulting content in the Main function:
+Edit the ***Page.Login.fs*** and add the component to the resulting content in the `Main` function:

 ```fsharp
 ...